TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day31.md

 });
 ```

-The `alertTest`, `editAnimal`, and `deleteAnimal` methods are not provided by Backbone.
-In fact, we are customizing the
+The `alertTest`, `editAnimal`, and `deleteAnimal` methods are not provided by Backbone -- these are custom methods added to the prototype chain we created.

 **Again**, notice that there are two cases we supply options to our Backbone instances:
 1. as part of the configuration to `Backbone.View.extend({})`